 Share your expenses

-Find travel buddies, bring the family, do a friend’s road trip, plan a girls weekend!
+Find travel buddies, bring the family, do a friend’s road trip, and plan a girl’s weekend!
 Most things will work out cheaper if you travel as a group and can share expenses.
 Book a hotel room with two beds, and fit up to 4 people in it.
-Split a car rental, share a parks pass, split a pizza.
+Split a car rental, share a park pass, split a pizza.
 Travel is best shared with others!

 If you are traveling the US in the summer, or where the weather is typically agreeable, one of the best ways to save money is to camp.
 Depending on where campgrounds charge anywhere from $15-$30 per night.